ZoneMinder/zoneminder/README.txt

    nature  of  the  alarm checking that will take  place,  and more  specifically  what  tests are  applied  to  determine whether  a  frame  represents an alarm or  not.
-The  three options  are  'AlarmPixels', 'FilteredPixels'  and  'Blobs' and  depending  on  which option  is  chosen  some  of  the following other settings may become unavailable.
+The  three options  are  `AlarmPixels', `FilteredPixels'  and  `Blobs' and  depending  on  which option  is  chosen  some  of  the following other settings may become unavailable.
 The  first of  these indicates that only a count of individual alarmed